barabasz/scripts/python/config/README.md

 ### Note

 `Config` objects are NOT thread-safe.
 If you need to modify configuration from multiple threads, use external synchronization (e.g., threading.Lock).
-For read-only access from multiple threads, no lock is needed (as long as no thread modifies the config).
+For read-only access from multiple threads, no lock is needed (especially when config is frozen).

 ---